 Control Account.
 A management control point at which budgets (resource plans) and actual costs are accumulated and compared to earned value for management control purposes.
 Same as a Job.

 Control Account Manager (CAM).
-Also know as the Job Manager.
+Also known as the Job Manager.
 It is expected that engineers who are assigned as job managers will manage their jobs such that they are accomplished safely and in accordance with the project's technical, cost, and schedule requirements.
 In particular this means that they are expected to plan the work assigned to them and provide reliable and reasonable estimates of both cost and schedule; execute the work safely and taking into account actions to protect the environment; achieve the cost and schedule targets that they have estimated; identify needed resources and inputs and be pro-active about securing them; control the work and be accountable to the Project manager for managing and executing cost, schedule and technical plans as approved; set priorities, make decisions, including trade-offs and compromises based on sound analysis - consulting as necessary with colleagues and the Project Manager; support the project's planning and reporting requirements; preparation of monthly job progress status and ETC; and control of job costs, including reviews and controls material purchases, overtime, travel and labor personnel charges.

 Cost Estimate.
 A documented statement of costs estimated to be incurred to complete the project or a defined portion of a project.